transparencyint/CGIP/documentation/architecture-backend.md

 In order to manage documents, CouchDB adds two fields to each document:

 - `_id`: the document's id
 - `_rev`: the current revision of the document.
-CouchDB keeps track of old revisions of a document and only allows changes with correct revision numbers. (concurrent control)
+CouchDB keeps track of old revisions of a document and only allows changes with correct revision numbers. (concurrency control)

 Besides these two fields, CouchDB only stores the actual data.
 Just to get an idea of what a JSON document looks like, here is a sample document: